mlab817/dafaqs2022/docs/bureaus/bafs.md

 ## How many standards will DA-BAFS develop in FY 2023?

-- How many standards will DA-BAFS develop in FY 2023?
-- What is the Status of BAFS implementation of Republic Act No. 11511 (An Act Amending the Republic Act No. 10068 or the Organic Agriculture Act of 2010)?
-- How many PNS have been adopted as basis for technical regulations?

-## What is the Status of BAFS implementation of Republic Act No. 11511 (An Act Amending the Republic Act No. 10068 or the Organic Agriculture Act of 2010)?

 - For FY 2023, BAFS will develop 20 Philippine National Standards (PNS) based on proposals submitted by relevant stakeholders and following a standards development prioritization process.
 - Among these standards that BAFS will develop for FY 2023 include the following:
   - Good Agricultural Practices (GAP) for Rubber – Code of Practice;